Date

 Subtract supplied date and return answer in days

-If the second parameter '$pb_ignoretime' is specified as false, the time parts of the two dates will be ignored, and the integral no of days between the day-month-year parts of the two dates will be returned.
+If the second parameter '$pb_ignoretime' is specified as false, the time parts of the two dates will be ignored, and the integral no of days between the day/month/year parts of the two dates will be returned.
 If either of the two dates have an invalid time, the integral no of days will also be returned, else the returned value will be the no of days as a float, with each hour being treated as 1/24th of a day and so on.

-For example, 21/11/2007 13.00 minus 21/11/2007 01.00 returns 0.5
+• 21/11/2007 13.00 minus 21/11/2007 01.00

 Note that if the passed date is in the past, a positive value will be returned, and if it is in the future, a negative value will be returned.